btholt/complete-intro-to-computer-science/lessons/avl-tree.md

 node B   node C
 ```

-This was a right rotation, but a left rotation is mirror of this.
+This was a left rotation (because root element of a subtree moved to the left), but a right rotation is mirror of this.
 This generalized formula works for all but one case which we'll examine now.

 ## Double Rotations